 - The Joker in the Batman: The Animated Series series has survived falls and explosions, and seems immortal, hence the term Joker Immunity.
 He is Killed Off for Real in Batman Beyond: Return of the Joker

 - In Episode 15 of My Little Pony: Friendship Is Magic, Derpy Hooves drops several heavy objects on Twilight Sparkle, among them an anvil and a piano.
 She survives, although not unscathed.

 - Real life example: Rasputin if the stories are to be believed.
 He was supposedly stabbed, shot, poisoned, and drowned, naming another trope in the process.
 Cause of death?
 Hypothermia, from being drowned in an icy river.
 And he was in the process of clawing his way up from under the ice when he died.

 - Take this with a grain of salt, though.
-The evidence is spotty, composed as it is from the accounts of the assassins (who played up the difficulty to make people think he had demonic powers) and the fact that his body was found with water in his lungs, which can happen after death.
+The evidence is spotty, composed partly from the accounts of the assassins (who played up the difficulty to make people think he had demonic powers) and the fact that his body was found with water in his lungs, which can happen after death.
 The fact that his autopsy report contains (paraphrased) "bullet would to the back of the head, exit would in the forehead" should tip you off how easy he really was to kill.

 - Oh, and just to cement how much of a myth he had become, it's said that one group exhumed his body and threw it on a fire.
 Unfortunately, they failed to sever a couple of tendons, which funerary experts know will contract from the heat, causing the body to sit up.
 The onlookers were suitably terrified.